SauloAssisEngMec/mongodb-backup/README.md

 ## Use a cron job (on Linux) or

 1 - MongoDB Tools: Install the MongoDB tools, specifically mongodump, on the server where MongoDB is running.
 This tool is used to create a backup of the MongoDB database.

-2 - Script the Backup Process: Write a script that uses mongodump to create a backup of the MongoDB database and then uploads the backup to Amazon S3 using the AWS CLI or an SDK
+2 - Script the Backup Process: Write a script that uses mongodump to create a backup of the MongoDB database and then uploads the backup to Amazon S3 using the AWS CLI or an SDK.

 3 - Schedule the Script: Use a cron job (on Linux) or Task Scheduler (on Windows) to schedule the script to run at the desired frequency (e.g., daily, weekly).

 pros: easier and cheaper